Saturday, June 07, 2008

 • The GhosTrain project will be developed in two phases with three principal outcomes, Radio Broadcasts, a Web presence and an Architectonic sound installation.

-The first part of the ABC work will comprise of a period of research, with the purpose of generating an extensive sound-library.
-This library will consist of material drawn from; local archival sources, the establishment of an oral history project with former workers and labour organisations at the Rail Yards, archival and direct recordings of Railway technologies (e.g. field recordings of trains and train operations).
+The first part of the ABC work will comprise of a period of research, to generate an extensive sound-library.
+This library will consist of material drawn from; local archival sources, the establishment of an oral history project with former workers and labour organisations at the Rail Yards, and archival and direct recordings of Railway technologies (e.g. field recordings of trains and train operations).
 Additional content will be recorded on a series of contemporary railway journeys in Australia and the Asia Pacific area.

 Audioworks for Radio Broadcast: